greglook/merkle-db/DESIGN.md

  :merkle-db.key/lexicoder Lexicoder
  :merkle-db.partition/limit Long
  :merkle-db.table/name String
- :merkle-db.table/partition-count Long
- :merkle-db.table/has-patch?
-Boolean
  :time/updated-at Instant}

-; Update the user metadata attached to a table.
-The function `f` will be ; called with the current value of the metadata, followed by any provided ; arguments.
-The result will be used as the new metadata.
+; Update the named table.
+The function `f` will be called with the current ; table value, followed by any provided arguments.
+The result will be used as ; the new table.
-(alter-table db table-name f & args) => db'
+(db/update-table db table-name f & args) => db'

-; Change the defined field family groups in a table.
-The new families should be ; provided as a keyword mapped to a set of field names.
-This requires rebuilding ; the record tablets, and may take some time.
-It can sort of be done "online" ; though, by committing after each partition is rebuilt.
-(alter-families db table-name new-families) => db'

 ; Remove a table from the database.
-(drop-table db table-name) => db'
+(db/drop-table db table-name) => db'

+; Flush local changes to the backing store.
+(db/flush! db) => db'
 ```

-### Record Operations
+### Table Operations

+Tables are collections of records, identified by a string name.
+Each table name
-These operations provide a high-level interface for accessing and manipulating
+must be unique within the database.
+These operations provide a high-level
-record data.
-Record maps are returned with both rank and the primary key
+interface for accessing and manipulating record data.
+Record maps are returned
-attached as metadata.
+with both rank and the id key attached as metadata.

 The lookup functions all take a set of `fields` to return
 information for.
 This helps reduce the amount of work done to fetch undesired